andrewcmyers/charlotte-public/README.md

 # charlotte-public
-Prototype implementation of the Charlotte ADDS framework.
+Prototype Java implementation of the Charlotte framework for Authenticated Distributed Data Structures (ADDS).

 Includes gRPC spec and implementation of example servers.